HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 	}
 }
 ```
-There is also another access modifier known as `default` or package private modifier.
-This means that the attributes or methods are only accessible by classes (even if they're different) in the same package
+There is also another access modifier known as `default` or *package private modifier*.
+This means that the attributes or methods are only accessible by classes - even if they're different - in the same package.
 # Constructor
-Constructor is like a tool used to quickly insert values to an object during construction.
+Constructor is a tool that is used to quickly insert values to an object during construction of the object.

-There are rules to keep in mind when creating a constructor:
+There are rules and characteristics to keep in mind when creating a constructor:
-1. The constructor must have the same name as the class
+1. The name of the constructor must be the same as the class
 2. The constructor cannot return any value
 3. Constructors can be overloaded
 4. Default constructor is required
 	- If no constructor is explicitly defined, the Java compiler will implicitly define a default constructor.
 	- If a custom constructor is defined, an explicitly defined constructor is required.
 5. Constructors cannot be inherited
-6. A superclass constructor can be called with `.super()`
+6. A superclass's constructor can be called with `.super()`
 7. Constructors can be private
-	- But there's really no point in doing this
+	- But there's really no point in doing this, lest there is a very specific reason
 8. If the class `extends` another class, the constructor will begin with `super()`
+	- `super()` is called implicitly, so a if a superclass has a custom constructor, a default construct has to be defined.

 A constructor will be invoked with `new` keyword
 ```java